 Download a .pdf version of these complete Guidelines for Authors.

-In composition, follow the suggestions in the Chicago Manual of Style with the exception of the following guidelines, which apply to endnotes.
-In the first citation of a book or article, the full name of the author, full title, and place and date of publication must appear, e.g.:
+The first citation of a book or article must include the full name of the author, full title, and place and date of publication, e.g.:

-Subsequent citations will use a short-title system as follows:
+Subsequent citations will use the short-title system, e.g.:

-Website references should include the url and date accessed:
+Website references should include the url and date originally published or date accessed: